mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 #### 1:04:30

 **Question:** Roshi?
-Would you please explain the statement by the Sixth Patriarch when he said that distinguishing mind is permanent, and [enlightenment] is impermanent?
+Would you please explain the statement by the Sixth Patriarch when he said that distinguishing mind is permanent, and [enlightenment] is impermanent? (*Transcriber’s Note:* This is a statement that Dogen discusses in the chapter “*Bussho*” in *Shobogenzo*.)

 **Katagiri Roshi:** Distinguishing mind is impermanent?